fwd/nano-js/README.md

 ## NanoPay.js

+Monetize any website element.

-This tools is not for keeping secrets from the public.
+> This tools is not for keeping secrets from the public.
 It was created to make it easier for users to support you.
 Anyone can bypass paywalls with some tinkering.

 #### Install